brunojaime/mcp-docker-shell-server/README.md

 ⚠️ **Warning**: This server allows execution of arbitrary commands on your system.
 Use with caution.

-- The server has a 60-second timeout for commands to prevent long-running operations
 - Consider restricting access to this server or modifying the code to limit which commands can be executed
 - Never expose this server to untrusted clients or networks

-## License

-[Your chosen license]